python-pillow/Pillow/docs/installation.rst

     so it is unlikely to work with any Python prior to 3.5 on Windows.

 * **libraqm** provides complex text layout support.
+ *  libraqm provides bidirectional text support (using FriBiDi), shaping (using HarfBuzz), and proper script itemization.
+As a result,      	    Raqm can support most writing systems covered by Unicode.
+ * libraqm depends on the following libraries: FreeType, HarfBuzz, FriBiDi, make sure that install them before install libraqm if not 		   available as package in your system.
+ * setting text direction or font features is not supported without libraqm.

 Once you have installed the prerequisites, run::